 Students are responsible for the care of their assigned locker and desk.
 Lockers and desks are property of the Norton Board of Education.
+Students are required to have a school issued lock on their lockers.
 Students will not place stickers, writing, or etchings either inside or outside of lockers/desks.
 Spirit signs, posters, etc., must have prior approval from the school administration before being posted on lockers.
+No tape should be used on the outside of lockers.
 The Norton Board of Education or its designees (school administrators) reserve the right to search the lockers, desks, person, and personal belongings of a student on school grounds or at any school activity when it is reasonably necessary for the maintenance of order, discipline, and safety.